ahmedkaludi/accelerated-mobile-pages/readme.txt

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.0.77.43 (04th May 2022) =
+* Updated: TPD feature updated #5257
+* Fixed: Resolved the issue of Image Gallery Carousel in AMP does not change the gallery view in posts/pages. #5259

 = 1.0.77.42 (16th April 2022) =
 * Improvements: Added REHub Comparison charts, tables Compatibility #5250